High-level estimation methodology

 - Long-acting DNA plasmids

 To forecast the number of product launches, the team applied estimates of the time taken to progress through each level of trials, and probabilities of success (deﬁned as the probability that a product, on completing one level in the trials process, will initiate a trial at the next level) of each trials program.
-Estimates of the duration of the phases of clinical trials were obtained by examining samples of completed trials.
+Estimates of the time in phase for clinical trials programs were obtained by examining samples of completed trials.
 Therapies from the target categories above make up too small a sample size to populate the model parameters for estimating trial durations; therefore, a larger set of cell and gene therapies was used, still restricted to novel, large-molecule therapies.
-These data were extracted in September 2018.
-Start dates and primary end dates of individual trials were extracted from the data; these were the basis for estimating trial durations by phase: Phase 1, Phase 2 (including Phase 1/2), and Phase 3 (including Phase 2/3).
+These data were extracted in March 2021.
+Start dates and primary end dates of individual trials extracted from these data were the basis for estimating each product development program’s time in each phase: i.e. Phase 1, Phase 2 (including Phase 1/2), and Phase 3 (including Phase 2/3).
 Trials that had not reached a conclusion (completed, terminated or withdrawn) were discarded.
-Phase-specific distribution functions were used to determine the probability of a trial completing (successfully or not) in each cycle of the model.
-From these samples, completion curves were derived for each phase of trials, relating time taken to complete a trial to the number of trials taking that amount of time.
-These were used probabilistically to forecast whether an active trial would be completed in the current year of forecast.
+From these samples, completion curves were derived for each phase of trials, relating time taken to complete the phase to the number of programs taking that amount of time.
+These phase-specific distribution functions were used to determine the probability of a phase concluding (successfully or not) in each cycle of the model.
 The same data set of completed trials, broken down into 4 groups for the purposes of forecasting: hematological cancers, solid tumors, gene therapies for orphan diseases, and gene therapies for higher prevalence diseases, was used to derive probable success rates for each phase of trials.

 Our model uses a Markov Chain Monte Carlo process; within each iteration of the model, each individual development program was forecast on a year-on-year basis. i.e., in any given cycle